tomwassenberg/itpol/linux-workstation-security.md

 In general, your system shouldn't have any listening ports apart from responding to ping.
 This will help safeguard you against network-level 0-day exploits.

-#### Automatic updates or notifications

-It is recommended to turn on automatic updates, unless you have a very good reason not to do so, such as fear that an automatic update would render your system unusable (it's happened in the past, so this fear is not unfounded).
-At the very least, you should enable automatic notifications of available updates.
-Most distributions already have this service automatically running for you, so chances are you don't have to do anything.
-Consult your distribution documentation to find out more.

-You should apply all outstanding errata as soon as possible, even if something isn't specifically labeled as "security update" or has an associated CVE code.
-All bugs have the potential of being security bugs and erring on the side of newer, unknown bugs is _generally_ a safer strategy than sticking with old, known ones.

 #### Watching logs